fourTheorem/static-site-starter/README.md

 This is the simplest way to deploy an application.
 ![minimal architecture diagram](/%7B%7Bcookiecutter.project_name%7D%7D/architecture-diagrams/minimal.png)

-1. Set the CloudFormation parameters 'DomainName', 'ACMCertificateArn', and 'ExistingHostedZoneID' to empty strings
+1. Run `./deploy.sh` and select option 1 to validate, build, and deploy the SAM template
-2. Deploy the stack
+2. When prompted set the CloudFormation parameters 'DomainName', 'ACMCertificateArn', and 'ExistingHostedZoneID' to empty strings (just hit enter)
 3. Access the website at the CloudFront distribution url outputted from the CloudFormation stack

 ## Deploying an application using a domain name that is not managed by Route53
 ![external dns architecture diagram](/%7B%7Bcookiecutter.project_name%7D%7D/architecture-diagrams/external-dns.png)

-1. Set the CloudFormation parameter 'DomainName' to the subdomain of your app (eg. 'example.com')
+1. Run `./deploy.sh` and select option 1 to validate, build, and deploy the SAM template
-2. Set the CloudFormation parameters 'ACMCertificateArn' and 'ExistingHostedZoneID' to empty strings
+2. When prompted set the parameter 'DomainName' to the subdomain of your app (eg. 'example.com')
-3. Deploy the template
+3. Set the parameters 'ACMCertificateArn' and 'ExistingHostedZoneID' to empty strings
-4. Log into the DNS registrar to access the domain name's hosted zone
+4. Login to the DNS registrar to access the domain name's hosted zone
 5. Create a new CNAME record for the domain name that points to the CloudFront distribution url (this is an output of the CloudFormation stack)
 6. Validate the domain name:
   - Go to the ACM console after the stack has been deployed
   - Locate a newly created certificate for the domain name
   - Click the 'Actions' button and select 'Validate certificate'
   - Follow the instructions to validate the domain name manually

 These changes will take a few minutes to propagate, then you should be able to access the website at `example.com` when you deploy your site to the S3 frontend bucket.